 The young mom says she never wanted to “glamorize teen pregnancy.”

-Jamie Lynn goes on to talk about her first-time motherhood nerves, and breastfeeding for “almost a year.”
+Jamie Lynn goes on to talk about her first-time motherhood nerves, and breastfeeding her baby girl for “almost a year.”

 “I was very OCD about Maddie at first,” she says.
 “I didn’t want anybody to watch her or touch her.
 I wanted to do it all myself.
 I breast-fed for almost a year; I couldn’t leave her at all.
 It’s sad because my and Casey’s love had to turn into an adult relationship so quickly.
 There’s a slim chance of two young people making it through high school and all that drama, but making it as parents?
 We tried.
 We really wanted to do it right.
 We loved each other.
 I will love him as Maddie’s father until the day I die.”
 [Spears and Aldridge separated in 2009.]